 Category Archives: Death

-1794: Two young sweeps die in the same chimney
+1794: Two sweeps, aged 8 or less, die in the same chimney

 “I have known eight or nine sweeps lose their lives by the sooty cancer.
 The private parts which it seizes are entirely eaten off, caused entirely by ‘sleeping black’ and breathing the soot in all night.”

-Workplace accidents posed a more immediate danger for these young chimney sweeps.
-The English press of the late 18th and 19th century was filled with dozens of reports of fatal accidents involving ‘climbing boys’.
-Some fell from roofs or down chimney structures; others become lodged in flues and suffocated; a few were roasted alive after being forced up chimneys still hot from the previous night’s fire.
+Workplace accidents posed a more immediate danger for chimney sweeps.
+The English press of the late 18th and 19th century contained dozens of reports of the deaths of these ‘climbing boys’.
+Some fell from roofs or down chimney structures; others become lodged in flues and suffocated; a few were roasted alive after being forced up still-hot chimneys.

 One of the more tragic incidents occurred in Lothbury, near the Bank of England, where two young sweeps were sent into a baker’s chimney, one from each end: